 - There is a partition between the person and other persons, or

-- A distance of at least two metres is maintained between the person and other persons
+- A distance of at least 1 metre is maintained between the person and other persons

 Where music is being recorded for a streamed service, congregations should follow the principles of the guidance in this section of music and worship.